World Baseball Classic (WBC) Logo

-The WBC logo conveys the idea of international cooperation and sportsmanship.
-The tournament has become where the world’s best baseball players gather to showcase their skills and compete for supremacy, turning the game into a celebration for fans across all continents.
+The WBC logo conveys international cooperation and sportsmanship.
+The tournament has become a gathering place for the world’s best baseball players to showcase their skills and compete for supremacy, turning the game into a celebration for fans across all continents.

 World Baseball Classic (WBC): Brand overview